-Due to water damage, the Nancy S. Klath Center at 101 Poor Farm Road is temporarily closed and under construction.
+Important Update: Temporary Closure of the Nancy S. Klath Center Due to water damage, the Nancy S. Klath Center (101 Poor Farm Road) is temporarily closed for construction.
 For your safety, please do not visit the building.
-We will notify the community when it is ready to reopen.
+We will share updates as soon as it is ready to reopen.

-CMAP remains fully operational during this time.
-Staff are working remotely and from the Suzanne Patterson Building at 45 Stockton Street.
-Programs will continue as planned at the Suzanne Patterson Building and in virtual formats.
-We appreciate your understanding as we work to minimize disruption to our community.
+CMAP remains fully operational.
+Staff are working remotely and from the Suzanne Patterson Building (45 Stockton Street).
+Programs will continue as scheduled at the Suzanne Patterson Building and in virtual formats.
+Thank you for your understanding.

 Meet Robin Bivins